yjl161/Aztec_Guide/guide.md

 # Server Setup Guide: LVM, Ethereum Node (Sepolia), and Aztec Sequencer

 This guide walks you through setting up a Linux server, configuring LVM for disk management, installing and syncing an Ethereum Sepolia testnet node (Geth and Lighthouse), and finally setting up an Aztec Sequencer.

+**Note: This script is not a fool-proof, one-click installation.
+I learned a lot during the process of setting up nodes, so I hope everyone can also learn step-by-step how to do it and understand it, rather than just running a node for the sake of running it.
+I haven't meticulously verified every step in this script yet, but it is generally correct.
+There might be some steps included that you don't actually need, which is why it's important for you to understand the reasoning behind them.**

 **Assumptions:**
 * You have root or sudo access to the server.